-All applications submitted between March 2 and May 1 will be reviewed after this May 1st deadline..
+All applications submitted between March 2nd and May 1st will be reviewed after this final deadline, with interviews in mid-May.

 Selection of candidates will favor the diversity of talents or backgrounds that are complementary to the intended project focus of this program.
 Consideration will be given to applicant profiles that promise to strengthen team oriented project development as well as the technical and academic demands of the curriculum.

 The program is potentially attractive to applicants who are: